yoriiis/tumblr-builder/docs/guide/available-methods.md

 - Type: `Array`
 - Default: `[]`

-Tells the function the list of tags to ignore for the research.
+Tells the function the list of hashtags to ignore for the research.